Our Climate Data

 For bias adjustment and statistical downscaling (BASD) of the majority of our climate variables, we use the ISIMIP3BASD v2.5 framework.
 See here and here for more information on this procedure.

-CHELSA 1km Downscaling GH Logo
+CHELSA 1km Downscaling GitHub icon

 We use the CHELSA method to obtain very high resolution downscaled monthly climatologies of mean, minimum and maximum air temperature, precipitation and nineteen bioclimatic variables.
 The CHELSA method statistically downscales monthly climatologies of these variables to 1 km spatial resolution globally.
 The method was developed at the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL) and is based on the climatologies at high resolution for the earth’s land surface areas (CHELSA) dataset.
 We have adapted CHELSA so that downscaling can be performed for user specified locations, time periods or warming levels, CMIP6 models, and scenarios.